ʻUalapuʻe, Hawaii

-ʻUalapuʻe (/haw/) is an unincorporated community, census-designated place, and Hawaiian home land on the island of Molokaʻi in Maui County, Hawaii, United States.
+ʻUalapuʻe (/haw/, lit. 'hilled sweet potatoes') is an unincorporated community, census-designated place, and Hawaiian home land on the island of Molokaʻi in Maui County, Hawaii, United States.
 Its population was 393 as of the 2020 census.
 The community is located along Hawaii Route 450 on the southeast coast of the island of Molokaʻi. ʻUalapuʻe does not have villages, but does have many notable fishponds.